keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 of ruined city. <span class="etym-mauvine">This is the sign of Death the impersonator</span>. <span class="page-ref">167</span>
 {: .coal-tar}

-> _**I am Gravity**, I am That against which the Rocket must struggle, to which the *prehistoric wastes submit and are transmuted to the very substance of History**_ <span class="page-ref">639</span>
-{: .coal-tar}

-[White = death is commonly stated, but it's the elect turning the fuel of the preterite into rocket coal-based syngas fuel to escape Earthly Gravity, or destroy it]
-[Slothrop repeatedly descends into the preterite muck, infamously the toilet of human waste but others]
+The pitch black coal is a fake death, in constrast to the white of the book which brings ultimate annhiliation and true extinction of Nature.
+The 'dead' coal is still organic, a transformation and geological continuity over deep time.
+The book contains main sections of Slothrop descending into the understrata and the muck, including biological waste.
+But this hydrocarbon waste, through 20th century research and industrial chemistry, was transformed into the colourants of the dye industry that sit our surfaces and clothing.

 >we mean on the <span class="etym-mauvine">other side of the whole thing</span>, **the whole bacteria-hydrocarbon-waste cycle**.
-We can see the Interface from here.
-It’s a long rainbow**, mostly indigo, if that’s any help—--indigo and Kelly green<span class="page-ref">523</span>
+We can see the Interface from here. **It’s a long rainbow**, mostly indigo, if that’s any help—--indigo and Kelly green<span class="page-ref">523</span>
 {: .coal-tar}

-[ As is made clear in passages coal-tar is just dead life + Gravity + time.
-Synthetic organic chemistry unlocked the rainbow of artificial colours from the pressure of Gravity]
+Coal-tar then, is dead life: a continuous life-death cycle, compressed into a dense carbon form.
+Synthetic organic chemistry unlocked the full spectrum of artificial colours from these aromatic coal-tar molecules.
+Gravity's rainbow is the dyes created by the research of organic chemistry pioneers.
+The first artificial colours brought into the world.

-[There's obviously the coal-tar -> syngas -> rocket fuel]
+> _**I am Gravity**, I am That against which the Rocket must struggle, to which the **prehistoric wastes submit and are transmuted to the very substance of History**_.... <span class="page-ref">639</span>
+{: .coal-tar}

 ![Rainbow iridescence on anthracite coal](/images/anthracite_rainbow.png){:style="display:block; margin-left:auto; margin-right:auto; max-width:30%;"}